deepanman/pulp-fiction/scrum/challenges.md

 ## 1st challenge - Software quality

-- One thing and the most important thing, at the end of the sprint is to deliver the high quality/production ready.
+- One thing and the most important thing, at the end of the sprint is to deliver the high quality/production ready deliverables.
 - Most of the times this is missed and later the issues comes & bites us back.

 ## 2nd challenge - Commitment